Rental Information and Frequently Asked Questions

 CAN I BUY MY CHILD’S INSTRUMET OUTRIGHT INSTEAD OF RENTING?

 Yes, BANDLAND’S “Buyback” option is perfect for the parent who wants to purchase the instrument at a special discount, but still has the opportunity to return it if the child loses interest.
 This plan applies to most new, demo, or used band instruments.
-With this plan, you buy the instrument in full at the discounted price, and have 90 days from purchase date to return the instrument and receive back all except: $70.00 + tax on all instruments other than alto sax (which is $110.00 + tax), which is what a 3 month rental fee would have cost, had you rented the instrument).
+With this plan, you buy the instrument in full at the discounted price, and have 90 days from purchase date to return the instrument and receive back all except: $70.00 + tax on all instruments other than alto sax (which is $116.00 + tax).
 This is the least expensive way to purchase an instrument, and still have a return option.

 HOW DOES YOUR BUYBACK OPTION WORK?

 This plan applies to most new, demo, or used band instruments.
-With the buyback plan, you buy the instrument in full at the discounted price, and have 90 days from purchase date to return the instrument and receive back all except: $70.00 + tax on all instruments other than alto sax (which is $110.00 + tax), which is what a 3 month rental fee would have cost, had you rented the instrument).
+With the buyback plan, you buy the instrument in full at the discounted price, and have 90 days from purchase date to return the instrument and receive back all except the value of 2 rental payments.
 This is the least expensive way to purchase an instrument, and still have a return option.

 ABOUT THE INSTRUMENTS I SEE FOR